talon-one/talon_one.js/docs/ManagementApi.md

 ## getApplicationEventsWithoutTotalCount

-> InlineResponse20018 getApplicationEventsWithoutTotalCount(applicationId, opts)
+> InlineResponse20016 getApplicationEventsWithoutTotalCount(applicationId, opts)

-List Applications Events
+List Applications events

 Lists all events recorded for an application.
 Instead of having the total number of results in the response, this endpoint only if there are more results.